gochan-org/gochan/README.md

 3. After it finishes installing the Ubuntu VM, follow the printed instructions.

 ## For developers (using Docker)
 Docker support is very unstable and doesn't fully work yet.
-After it is in a usable state, I'll merge the `docker-image` branch with the `master` branch.

 # Theme development
 See [`sass/README.md`](sass/README.md) for information on working with Sass and stylesheets.